ankurkohli007/Research_Track_II_Assignment_1_Documentation_Sphinx/README.md

 ## Documentation Preparation

 After intallation, now you are ready to create documentation.
 After execution of ```sphinx-quickstart```, you can see ***conf.py*** file in your given directory path, which still needs to be updated.
-Now add the required things as given below:
+Now add the required things as given below from *line 13*:

 ```
 import os